 I reply: Since they can feel empathy this strengthens my point above that they did something bad.
 When they hurt a chimp they can understand that that chimp is going to feel pain.
 Yet they do it (I don’t say they do it for no reason).
 So how does that not mean that they can be morally responsible, even though they aren’t as aware of morality as humans?

-I reply: Of course you mean they can’t anticipate the deeper and more long term consequences, because they seem to be able to understand short term consequences such as access to food or mates.
+I reply: Of course you mean they can’t anticipate the deeper and more long term consequences, because they seem to be able to understand short term consequences.
 I’m sorry if I annoy you but as I said above, they just did an action while knowing it’s bad.
 How does that not make them a little responsible?
 Thank you for your previous answers and in advance too.